-You can be developing the HPV virus long before you realise that you actually have it as signs of the infection are often not seen.
-Normal symptoms are, burning and itching of and around your genital area, actual pain in the anus or genitals and unusual bleeding.
+You can be developing the HPV virus long before you realize that you actually have it as signs of the infection are often not seen.
+Normal symptoms are burning and itching in and around your genital area, actual pain in the anus or genitals and unusual bleeding.

-In the last few years an injection of vaccine has been given to eleven and twelve year olds but this can still be given until females are twenty-one.
+In the last few years, an injection of the vaccine has been given to eleven and twelve-year-olds but this can still be given until females are twenty-one.
 It is thought that administering it earlier means it gets into the body and is working as they become sexually mature.
-Outward signs of HPV are the visible warts that will develop on your genitals or around that area, for females if you have a cervical smear and an abnormal result comes back a test for the HPV virus is then done and also if the female asks for it to be performed.
+Outward signs of HPV are visible warts that will develop on your genitals or around that area, for females if you have a cervical smear and an abnormal result comes back a test for the HPV virus is then done and also if the female asks for it to be performed.
 Although there is not a single test to look for the virus alone, males are never tested at all for the high-risk strain.

 The virus will still be within your body even if you have all these warts taken away, and you can still infect any partners so a condom barrier will be needed to protect them during sex.
 It is thought that babies cannot catch this from their mum but if the HPV virus is present they will have extra smear tests throughout the duration of any pregnancy as the cervix can change.

-Doctors are now campaigning for both men and women who have been subjected through the virus to be checked over if they developed the higher risk strain.
+Doctors are now campaigning for both men and women who have been subjected to the virus to be checked over if they developed the higher risk strain.
 This is due to the nature of the genital area and the skin to skin contact without any barrier put in place.
-Men in particular may have the actual virus and not be aware of this due to the fact that they are not currently tested for the high risk strain.
+Men, in particular, may have the actual virus and not be aware of this due to the fact that they are not currently tested for the high-risk strain.